Xamtastic/SmallestMvvmDemo/README.md

 }
 ```

-The code for the Nuget Package is as at the following link:
+The code for the Nuget Package is at the following link:
 https://github.com/Xamtastic/SmallestMvvm